agomez15/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL):https://msdn.microsoft.com/library/windows/desktop/dn742463.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch:Left and right click buttons on the slide show so users can go back if it goes to

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL):https://msdn.microsoft.com/library/windows/desktop/dn742480.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Included a slideshow for popular adn well liked pictures to show off campus life.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL):https://msdn.microsoft.com/library/windows/desktop/dn742449.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Direct links to the iit facebook, twitter, youtube, and snapchat, social medias most popular apps.
+They would show off iit's positive events on campus and encourage being active on the pages.